This page is for developers using the flexible environment

 Upgrading to the flexible environment

 To upgrade to the flexible environment from the Managed VMs environment:

-app.yamlconfiguration file by replacing the deprecated
+app.yamlconfiguration file, replace the deprecated

 vm: trueentry with

 env: flex.
 Example:

 determine whether any additional changes are required in your